jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 [Georgi's stories](https://www.instagram.com/stories/highlights/18325470982173929/)

 Depending on what kind of a person you are and how you function, you may need some **internal or external motivation initially** to take that first step.
 In my case, I had some personal issues to go through and some difficult moments in my life when I was 36.
-These were mainly around concluding a 10-year relationship with a partner whom I share a kid with (my son was 5 years old at the time).
+These were mainly around concluding a 10-year relationship with a partner with whom I share a kid (my son was 5 years old at the time).

 It was tough.
 It was difficult navigating this new reality, and I guess to some degree you could say it's almost a classic trope for men after a breakup: get to the gym and start working on yourself.
 But for me, it very quickly became so much more than that.
-It provided me a way of having fun, gaining a new community, and finding new friends.
-And not to diminish the importance of therapy, but albeit I did 6 months of therapy, it was training and CrossFit that really helped me get through it all.
+It provided me with a way of having fun, gaining a new community, and finding new friends.
+And not to diminish the importance of therapy, but although I did 6 months of therapy, it was training and CrossFit that really helped me get through it all.

 <div class="image-grid">